Frequently Asked Questions

 - a recognized TESOL certification with at least 120 course hours plus a supervised and observed practicum (for more information about this requirement, click here).

-- a valid, full state teacher credential, certification, or license with a specialization or an endorsement in ESL or the equivalent.
+- a current, valid, and full teacher credential, certification, or license with a specialization or an endorsement in ESL or the equivalent.

 To review a full list of eligibility requirements, please click here.